sigmie/sigmie.com/docs/v0/index.md

 ```

 ### How does the update work?
-It’s important for you to understand the the `update` function does in the background.
-But before let’s see why an **Index update isn’t natively possible in Elasticsearch**.
+It’s important for you to understand what the `update` function does in the background.
+But before that, let’s see why an **Index update isn’t natively possible in Elasticsearch**.

 ### Why an Index update isn’t possible?

 The reason is the **Analysis** process that makes the Index immutable.
-If an Index could be updated Elasticsearch would need to **analyze** the Documents all over again and there are too many risks and implications with this.
+If an Index could be updated, Elasticsearch would need to **analyze** the Documents all over again and there are too many risks and implications with this.

 The only safe solution is to **create a new Index** and **reindex the Documents**.

 ### How is an Index created?
-Luckily Elasticsearch supports Index **aliases** that allow us to update an Index without needing anyone to notice.
+Fortunately, Elasticsearch supports Index **aliases** that allow us to update an Index without anyone noticing.

 When we create a `movies` Index like before.
 In the background, we create an Index with the name `movies` and a timestamp **suffix**.
 For example `movies_20221122210823379774`.

-Then once the **Index** is created we assign it a `movies` alias that we can use instead of using the `movies_20221122210823379774`.
+Then once the **Index** is created, we assign it a `movies` alias that we can use instead of using the `movies_20221122210823379774`.

 ### How does Index update work?
-In an update, we do the following 4 steps:
+In an update, we perform the following 4 steps:
 1. Create a new Index with a **different timestamp suffix**.
 2. We **reindex** the Documents.
 3. Remove the `movies` alias from the old Index.